Categories

 Scam.
 Tries to imitate UPS and get you to punch in credit card info to steal it.
 Do not even click on it as it probably has a unique URL associated with your phone number and may mark it as valid to sell in a list of validated numbers to other scammers.
 One give away is that they won’t let you go pick up at depot, forcing you to enter credit card online for them to steal.

 IPS Text Message Scam is a weird and borderline obvious type of fraud.
-Their intentions were easy to figure out and the authorities are doing everything they can to put an end to it.
+Their intentions were easy to figure out, and the authorities are doing everything possible to end it.

 In the meantime, all we can do is help people understand the way this hustle works and ensure that they make better, informed decisions.

-Share this post with your friends and family and help us put an end to the IPS Text Message Scam.
+Share this post with your friends and family and help us end the IPS Text Message Scam.

 Similar to the comment from LD McKone, except I have received the email more than 10 times now, using the same tracking Number, but often a different senders source.